ZibrasIsmail/Bounty---Explain-The-Differences-Between-Authentication-and-Authorization/README.md

 Right-click on the index.html file and select "Open with Live Server".

 Your frontend should now be running locally, and you can interact with the delete user functionality.

-### Conclusion

-Requiring authentication for deleting users is a best practice, as it prevents unauthorized deletions and ensures that only verified users can attempt such actions.
-Additionally, pairing it with authorization ensures that even authenticated users are restricted based on their permissions, leading to a secure and reliable system.